little-fish/gcUnicorn/README.md

 ```

 #### Displaying tray icon
-Tray icon can be handy if you want to quickly shut down the application.
-To display tray icon, you have two options here as well:
+If you want to shut down the application quickly, tray icon can be handy.
+To display the tray icon, you have two options here as well:
 * Add `-Dtray` argument to the executing command:
 ```bash
 java -jar -Dtray gcUnicorn-webapp-1.0.0.jar